DevGrrrl/tamagitchi/README.md

 # tamaGITchi

-Reimagining of a previous react [tamagothi project](https://github.com/fac-12/tamagotchi-react) - this time using the GitHub API.
+Reimagining of a previous react [tamagotchi project](https://github.com/fac-12/tamagotchi-react) - this time using the GitHub API.

 Enter the user you are looking for and feed her knowledge & skills to keep her alive.